Wolverine971/9takes/src/blog/people/techies/Lex-Fridman.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">An AI researcher, podcaster, educator — these phrases only scratch the surface when we attempt to describe <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Lex_Fridman">Lex Fridman</a>.
-Yet, today we delve beyond his career achievements and contributions to technology, to traverse the intriguing landscape of his personality.
-We will explore how Fridman's persona aligns with the profound characteristics of an Enneagram Type 5, "The Investigator."</p>
+<p class="firstLetter">An AI researcher, a podcaster, and a promoter of love — this only scratches the surface the man the myth the legend, <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Lex_Fridman">Lex Fridman</a>.
+Today we are going to dive into Lex's personality and explore how Lex Fridman's persona aligns with the characteristics of an Enneagram Type 5, "The Investigator" or "The Observer"</p>

 > **Disclaimer** This analysis of Lex Fridmans's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Lex Fridman.